luciopaiva/luciopaiva.github.io/articles/rounding-up-to-the-next-power-of-two/index.md

 - `x >>> 0`, a bitwise hack.
 Shifting 0 bits to the right is an old trick to get Javascript to convert x to an integer, since all bitwise operations convert operands to 32-bit integer values first.
 The difference between `>>` and `>>>` is that the latter zero-fills the number while right shifting, effectively converting it to a positive value by removing any fractional digits, i.e., by truncating it;
 - `~~x`, another bitwise hack that converts a value to its negated counterpart, and then back to the original value.
 In the process, though, the value is forced to a 32-bit integer, effectively truncating the original value.

-This is the resulting of comparing all five of them in Benchmark.js, ordered by speed, slowest to fastest:
+This is the resulting of comparing all five of them in Benchmark.js, ordered by speed, slowest to fastest with an input value of `1 << 30`:

     [ Math.trunc(x) ] x 22,354,086 ops/sec ±0.43% (92 runs sampled)
     [ Math.ceil(x)  ] x 23,510,240 ops/sec ±0.50% (90 runs sampled)